Recycling curbside collection

 How to recycle

-1. See-through plastic blue bag for paper: newspapers, flyers, junk mail, magazines, paperbacks, fine paper, paper food and beverage cartons (egg cartons), boxboard such as cereal boxes.
+1. PAPER UNDER THE GREY LID: newspapers, flyers, junk mail, magazines, paperbacks, fine paper, paper food and beverage cartons (egg cartons), boxboard such as cereal boxes.
 Cardboard must be flattened.

-Waste collection staff cannot collect recycling from the top of snowbanks for safety reasons.
-If you are running out of room, use a shovel to dig a hollow in the snowbank in which to place your recycling for collection.
+Waste collection staff cannot collect recycling carts from the top of snowbanks for safety reasons.

 Recycling depots